Backgrounder on Reactor Operator Licensing

 - assesses whether the operators at the facility satisfy the conditions of their licenses;

-- assesses the adequacy of the facility licensee's simulation facility; and
+- assesses the adequacy of the reactor simulation facility; and

-- determines the need for additional inspections or NRC-conducted requalification examinations at the facility.
+- determines the need for additional inspections or NRC-conducted requalification exams at the facility.

-Licenses expire six years after the date of issuance or upon termination of employment with the facility licensee.
-If an operator or senior operator submits a renewal application to the NRC at least thirty days before the expiration date of the existing license, the license does not expire until the NRC determines the final disposition of the renewal application.
-The renewal process requires the applicant to provide written evidence of his or her experience under the existing license, a certification from the facility licensee that the applicant is a safe and competent performer who has satisfactorily completed the requalification program for the facility, and certification that the applicant's medical condition and general health are satisfactory.
+Licenses expire six years after they are issued.
+They also expire when the employee leaves the job.
+If an operator or senior operator submits a renewal application to the NRC at least 30 days before the existing license expires, the license is valid until the NRC decides on the renewal.
+The renewal process requires the applicant to provide written evidence of his or her experience under the existing license, a certification from the reactor licensee that the applicant is a competent performer who has completed the facility's requalification program, and certification that the applicant's health is satisfactory.
 The NRC will renew the license if it finds that the applicant continues to meet the regulatory requirements based on the application and certifications.

-For additional information, refer to the Operator Licensing web site at http://www.nrc.gov/reactors/operator-licensing.html.
+For additional information, see the Operator Licensing web site.